SnowflakeCoder/programming/Algorithms and DS/Cracking the Algorithm2.md

 A linked list is a data structure that represents a **sequence of nodes**.
 Unlike an array, a linked list **does not provide constant time access** to a particular "index" within the list.
 So if you'd like to find the Kth element in the list, you will need to iterate through K elements.
 The benefit of a linked list is that you can <u>add and remove items from the beginning of the list in constant time</u>.

 When you implement linklist **make sure none of the methods return a node**.
-It should always be data, returning node can create problems while delete nodes.
+It should always be data, otherwise returning node can create problems while delete nodes.
 Few linked list problems rely on **recursion**.
 However, recursive algorithms take at least **O(n) space**, where n is the depth of the recursive call.
 All recursive algorithms can be implemented iteratively, although its more complex.

 ### The "Runner"Technique

 The "runner" (or second pointer) technique means that you <u>iterate through the linked list with two pointers simultaneously</u>, with one ahead of the other.
 For example:

 `a1->a2...->an->b1->b2....->bn` you wanted to rearrange it into `a1->b1->a2->b2...->an->bn`.
-But <u>you do not know the length of the linked list</u> (but you do know that the length is an even number).
-You could have one pointer p1 (the fast pointer) move every two elements for everyone move that p2 makes. <u>When p1 hits the end of the linked list, p2 will be at the midpoint</u>.
+But <u>you do not know the length of the linked list</u> (you only know that the length is an even number).
+You could have one pointer p1 (the fast pointer) move every two elements for every one move that p2 makes. <u>When p1 hits the end of the linked list, p2 will be at the midpoint</u>.
 Then, move p1 back to the front and begin "weaving" the elements.
 On each iteration, p2 selects an element and inserts it after p1.

 ## Stack